localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

     }
 ```

-It is now incredibly straightforward to utilize our Terraform configuration file directly to construct the exact, production-ready environment needed for effective testing.
+It is now incredibly straightforward to utilize our Terraform configuration file to construct the exact, production-ready environment needed for effective testing.

 ### About owner permissions

 It's important to note that this extension is still new and primarily intended for straightforward Terraform configurations.
-It may suffer improvement changes in the future.
+It is subject to change and improvements in the future.
-If you mount a directory instead of a single file, the AWS Terraform provider will not be downloaded each time the `init` command runs, and any state files created will be in your host directory,
+We already mentioned that if you mount a directory instead of a single file, the AWS Terraform provider will not be downloaded each time the `init` command runs.
-potentially requiring `sudo` to modify or delete.
-The reason for this is that the container user that creates these files is `root`, and on Linux systems this will propagate
-to your local files.
+Any state files created will be in your host directory, potentially requiring `sudo` to modify or delete.
+The reason for this is that the container user that creates these files is `root`, and on Linux systems this will propagate to your local files.
 MacOS, on the other hand, will not allow this to happen and your locally created files will belong to your user.
 Here's how it looks like:

 ##### In the LocalStack container